AddyMax-hub/Stunning-umbrella/README.md

 You can contibute with me through my contributing with me in this repository to make this website more improved [repository settings](https://github.com/addy091839/Stunning-umbrella/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-Terms and Conditions
+### License
-For Reviewing the terms and condition and license click on the link below https://github.com/addy091839/Stunning-umbrella/blob/main/LICENSE
+For Reviewing the license an click on the link below [license]  https://github.com/addy091839/Stunning-umbrella/blob/main/LICENSE

 ### Support or Contact